Configure Single-Sign-On (SSO) between Sitefinity CMS instances

-Sitefinity CMS authentication supports Single-Sign-On (SSO), based on OAuth 2.0 and OpenID Connect protocols.
-You can configure Sitefinity to act as Security Token Service (STS) or to consume third party applications or identity providers.
+Sitefinity CMS authentication supports Single-Sign-On (SSO), based on OpenID Connect protocol.
+You can use Sitefinity CMS built-in OpenID Connect Security Token Service (STS) for any other applications using the OpenID Connect protocol.

-Using Sitefinity CMS as an STS, you can configure many Sitefinity CMS instances to authenticate with SSO provided by a single instance.
+Using one Sitefinity CMS instance as an STS, you can configure many Sitefinity CMS instances (or any other application) to authenticate with SSO provided by this single STS instance.

-When registering the provider, you need to make sure you provide the accurate values for the following parameters:
+When configuring the provider, you need to make sure you provide the accurate values for the following parameters:

 Use the following procedure to configure the Sitefinity CMS instance that you want to use as Security Token Service.